Selecting and Buying a Car

 Toyota Hilux Surf

 The Hilux Surf came with two engine options, the 2.4L and the 3L.
-The 2.4L has a serious problem with overheating and cracked cylinder heads and gaskets so that ruled the 2.4L out.
+The 2.4L has a serious problem with overheating and cracked cylinder heads so that ruled the 2.4L out.
 However the 3L seemed to have nothing but good reports with the exception of the odd overheating problem that is easily remedied.
 Locally (within a 5 mile radius – I live on an island) we have an abundance of Surfs, so it seemed a logical choice, as did the Hilux and L200 twin cabs.